cabarnes/storjmon/README.md

 # StorjMon - Monitor for Storj Nodes
+Preliminary version with only manual updates of node information from the [Storj](https://storj.io/) API.

 # Installing Dependencies
 The application uses [pipenv](https://pipenv.readthedocs.io/en/latest/) for dependencies.
 To initialize an environment, run the following: